Were Not All Ten Cleansed Luke 17:11-19: How to Be Grateful

 .

-Jesus began moving toward Jerusalem traveling along the northern border of Judea and the southern border of Samaria.
-This was his death march.
-He would be executed in Jerusalem.
+Jesus began moving toward Jerusalem, traveling along Judea’s northern border and Samaria’s southern border.
+This trip was his death march for execution in Jerusalem.

 Luke 17:11-12 Now on his way to Jerusalem, Jesus traveled along the border between Samaria and Galilee.
 As he was going into a village, ten men who had leprosy met him.
 THEY STOOD AT A DISTANCE

 Have you ever felt like an outcast?
-Have you ever felt something about you kept people at a distance?
-Perhaps you felt people were talking about and pointing you out so you stayed at a distance.
+Have you ever felt something about you keep people at a distance?
+Perhaps you felt people were talking about and pointing you out, so you stayed at a distance.
 I have.
 Maybe we can relate to these guys.
-Maybe we’re a colony of lepers.
+Perhaps we’re a colony of lepers.

 Luke 17:13 and CALLED OUT IN A LOUD VOICE, “JESUS, MASTER, HAVE PITY ON US!

-The reputation of Jesus preceded him and this leper colony came to see if Jesus would help them.
-This is what we did.
+Jesus’s reputation preceded him, and this leper colony came to see if Jesus would help them.
+This crying out is what we did.
 We heard about Jesus before we found him.
 He’s the only hope.
 He’d helped others.
 Maybe he would help me.
-We went to find him crying “Have pity on us.”
-This is what we lepers do.
+We went to find him crying, “Have pity on us.”
+Crying out is what we lepers do.

 I love what they did.
 They called out in a loud voice.
-The KJV says “They lifted up their voices.”
+The KJV says, “They lifted up their voices.”
 They shouted.
 Can I tell you it’s okay to lift up your voice to God?
 He likes it.
 Have you ever done this?
-Have you ever gotten loud with God declaring he is your Master?
+Have you ever gotten loud with God, declaring he is your Master?
 You should.
 It’s a part of your cleansing.
-Sometimes I can’t help but get loud.
-I want to be cleansed.
-In fact, I look for a place to get loud and express that Jesus is my Master.
+Sometimes, I can’t help but get loud.
+I wan.
+I look for a place to get loud and express that Jesus is my Master.

 Luke 17:14 When he saw them, he said, “GO, SHOW YOURSELVES TO THE PRIESTS.”
 And AS THEY WENT, THEY WERE CLEANSED.

 Why did Jesus tell them to “Go, show yourselves to the priests?”
-This is what the law said to do in Leviticus.
-Leviticus gives a lengthy extensive process requiring several days at the least (Lev 13; 14; 22).
+“Show yourself” is what the law said to do in Leviticus.
+Leviticus gives a lengthy, extensive process that requires several days at least (Lev 13; 14; 22).
 There were priests everywhere, so they didn’t have to go to Jerusalem to find priests.
-They would need to go to Jerusalem if the priests deemed it necessary they offer sacrifices.
-However, they did need to be legally declared and documented cleansed by priests to reenter society.
+They would need to go to Jerusalem if the priests deemed it necessary to offer sacrifices.
+However, they did need to be legally declared and documented as cleansed by priests to reenter society.

 Also, leprosy was incurable.
-The priests, for the most part like the Pharisees, were not supporters of Jesus.
+The priests, for the most part, like the Pharisees, were not supporters of Jesus.
 These lepers would be a testimony to the priests about Jesus.
-This is exactly what he’d told the leper in chapter 5.
+This is precisely what he’d told the leper in chapter 5.

 Luke 5:14 …go, show yourself to the priest and offer the sacrifices that Moses commanded for your cleansing, as A TESTIMONY TO THEM.”

-This would force the priests to declare and document a miracle actually had taken place through Jesus.
+This would force the priests to declare and document that a miracle took place through Jesus.

 Luke 17:14 WHEN HE SAW THEM, he said, “Go, show yourselves to the priests.”
 And as they went, they were cleansed.

 Amazing things happened when Jesus saw people.
 The word “saw” doesn’t mean to simply “see.”
-Of course, Jesus was able to see them, but he saw them.
-The word “saw” is eido {i’-do} meaning to perceive, notice, discern, discover; i.e. to turn the eyes, the mind, the attention to anything.
+Of course, Jesus could see them, but he saw them.
+The word “saw” is eido {i’-do}, meaning to perceive, notice, discern, discover; i.e., to turn the eyes, the mind, the attention to anything.
 They had the attention of Jesus.

 Jesus saw the widow at Nain whose only son had died.